• Menu

 They are likely to get restless on less than two hours’ exercise a day, and divert their pent up energy into unwanted behaviors instead.
 Bored Border Collies are notorious chewers!

 Rough Collies typically demand less exercise than Border Collies.
-But they are still large athletic dogs, so they need at least an hour outdoors every day.
+But they are still large athletic dogs.
+So they need at least an hour outdoors every day.

 Rough Collie and Border Collie Health